This post may contain affiliate links. Please read our disclosure policy.

 Customize this dish to suit your taste with these simple adjustments:

-- Spicy Version: Add more hot sauce or a pinch of red pepper flakes for extra heat.
+- Spicy Version: Add more hot sauce or red pepper flakes.

-- Vegetarian Option: Skip the sausage and use vegetable broth.
-Add more chickpeas or a plant-based sausage substitute.
+- Vegetarian Option: Use vegetable broth and skip the sausage.
+Add extra chickpeas or a plant-based sausage.

-- Creamy Variation: Stir in a spoonful of Greek yogurt or sour cream before serving for a richer texture.
+- Creamy Variation: Stir in a spoonful of Greek yogurt or sour cream before serving.

-- More Vegetables: Toss in diced bell peppers or zucchini for added flavor and nutrients.
+- More Vegetables: Add diced bell peppers or zucchini during cooking.

-How To Cook Chickpeas In A Slow Cooker
+How To Cook Chickpeas In A Mini Slow Cooker

-These photos and instructions help you visualize how to make this small batch slow cooker chickpeas recipe.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make this slow cooked chickpeas recipe.
+See the recipe card below for ingredient amounts and full recipe instructions.

 Expert Tips